kennymason/discrete-gruvfox/README.md

 # Discrete Gruvfox
-A Gruvbox theme for Firefox that offers "Private Browsing Only" styling.
+A Dark Gruvbox theme for Firefox that offers "Private Browsing Only" styling.

 ## Private-Browsing-Only
 This repo contains two copies of the theme - one that modifies your entire browser profile, and one that only applies in Private Browsing windows.